-This week, we’re reprising a podcast that we first presented in January 2015 to honor Wendell Scott, the first African American inducted into the NASCAR Hall of Fame.
+This podcast episode was first presented in January 2015 to honor Wendell Scott, the first African American inducted into the NASCAR Hall of Fame.

 Wendell Scott died in 1990 at the age of 69, and one of his sons, Frank, and his grandson, Warrick, came to StoryCorps to remember him.